Role Descriptions

 Approximate Time Commitment: Between 10-15 hours per week

-- Responsible to receive information for A.S. committee appointments.
+2. Responsible for receiving information for A.S. committee appointments.

 Term: From the ratification of election results at the A.S. transitional meeting in May/time of appointment through the next A.S. transitional meeting in May.